FuKyuToTo/lattice-based-cryptography/README.md

 We investigated and implemented five recent lattice-based encryption schemes and public-key exchange protocols including Lizard/ring-Lizard, Kyber, Frodo, and NewHope, which are the active candidates of post-quantum cryptography due to their applicabilities and efficiencies.
 The references of these lattice-based cryptosystems are in the directory ref/.

 These codes are not to be considered secure or efficient.
 Its purpose is to provide the research community a tool to verify, analyze and reproduce the statements made in our paper.

-# How to use?
-These codes are portable over many platforms.